WooCommerce SEO Basics: Practical Steps Anyone Can Do

 Always consider user-first content rather than cramming it full of keywords.
 Product titles should be short and descriptive, while product descriptions should be unique, informative, and engaging.

-Optimise Meta Descriptions
+Optimise Meta Titles and Descriptions

-Meta descriptions are the snippet of information shown beneath your page title in search results.
-You can heavily influence what is displayed here by including a useful, relevant meta description for your WooCommerce site.
+You can heavily influence what is displayed here by including a useful, relevant meta titles for your WooCommerce site.

-Read more: Meta Tags: The Ultimate Guide for 2024
+Read more: Meta Tags: The Ultimate Guide

 Aim to keep your meta description informative and engaging, and use keywords naturally.
 It should be no more than 160 characters, otherwise, Google is likely to replace it with a description of its own creation.